Independent Custody Visitor Scheme

 The work carried out by Independent Custody Visitors is entirely voluntary, but travelling expenses are payable.

 The Independent Custody Visiting Association (ICVA) promotes the custody visiting process nationally and is a good source of information for the public, for ICVs themselves and for their administrators.
-Click here for the latest version of visiting times.

 You can also download the ICVA briefing for PCC candidates.